Code-Institute-Submissions/marcuscistudent-first-project/README.md

 # Rolling Pebbles Band Website

-The wbesite is a tribute to the rolling pebbles band(Rolling Stones tribute band).
+The wbesite is a tribute to the Rolling Pebbles band(Rolling Stones tribute band).

 The website displays band members, the venues toured, the band merchandise and a contact page.